awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 You can do real\-time monitoring of API calls directing CloudTrail logs to CloudWatch Logs and establishing corresponding metric filters and alarms\.

-Security Hub recommends that you create a metric filter and alarm for root login attempts\.
+CIS recommends that you create a metric filter and alarm for root login attempts\.
 Monitoring for root account logins provides visibility into the use of a fully privileged account and an opportunity to reduce the use of it\.

 To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.3 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
 This control fails if the exact metric filters prescribed by CIS are not used\.
 Additional fields or terms cannot be added to the metric filters\.